Overview

 • Pronunciation: /piː ɛm iː draɪv/

-• Context: PM E-DRIVE represents a shift from FAME-II's narrower focus to a broader EV ecosystem approach, including freight vehicles and emergency services; India's EV adoption remains concentrated in 2Ws (~60% of EV sales), with 4W EV penetration still below 3%.
+• Context: PM E-DRIVE represents a shift from FAME-II's narrower focus to a broader EV ecosystem approach, including freight vehicles and emergency services; India's 4W EV penetration crossed 4.6% in FY26 (from below 3% in FY25), while 2W EV penetration reached 6.6% of total 2W sales.

 • UPSC Relevance: GS3 (Science & Technology, Environment, Economy).
 Prelims: outlay (Rs 10,900 crore), approval (September 2024), replaces FAME-II, coverage (24.7 lakh e-2Ws).
 Mains: India's EV transition strategy, charging infrastructure challenges, environmental benefits vs lifecycle costs.